 While the project manager is coordinating the collection of the material that will define and direct the steps on the WBS, they are harvesting information from a variety of sources.
 For example, they will interview subject matter experts to make sure that they’re answering all questions revolving around the task and doing so correctly.

 Another great resource are the team members themselves.
 These are people who have been assembled to work on the project because of their level of skills, expertise and experience with the work.
 They are invaluable, in that their real-world knowledge will provide a perspective that might be missing from other avenues.

 How to Create a WBS Dictionary

 Once you’ve done the research and are ready to make your WBS dictionary, remember to keep the details for each element on the WBS short and to the point.
-The main reasons for a WBS dictionary’s usefulness is that it’s easily understood by the project team.
+The main reason for a WBS dictionary’s usefulness is that it’s easily understood by the project team.